-What Can a Handyman Do in Haskell in Haskell County, Oklahoma?
+What Can a Handyman Do Without a License in Haskell in Haskell County, Oklahoma?

 In Oklahoma, there is no single statewide "general contractor" license for typical handyman/general repair work, but Oklahoma does require state licenses for specific trades (electrical, plumbing, HVAC, mechanical, etc.) and many cities require contractor registration and/or a city business license.
 For Haskell (Haskell County), expect to need (1) a City of Haskell business license and (2) city building permits for certain scopes, even if you are a small handyman.
 A true statewide "handyman exemption" threshold is not the controlling rule in Oklahoma the way it is in some states—your limits are driven mainly by (a) whether the work falls into a state-licensed trade and (b) local permitting/registration rules.